bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_6.md

 ## Practice Outputting Dictionary Values

-1. Output just the `name` of each artist to
+1. Output just the `name` of each artist to the screen
 2. Output the `name`, `genres`, and `share_url` to the screen

 ### Practice Querying